Burningstone91/smart-home-setup/README.md

 ### Configure MQTT Broker in Home Assistant
 #### Configure via UI
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "MQTT" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "MQTT" and click on it.
 Enter "127.0.0.1" in the field "broker".
 Enter your username and password.
 Tick the box next to "Enable Discovery".
 If Discovery is enabled, Home Assistant will automatically detect certain devices.
 The device needs to send a specific payload when it first connects to MQTT, this message contains the information that Home Assistant needs to create the device and the corresponding entities.
 Lots of integrations have this specific payload built-in and therefore your devices should be detected automatically.